Introduction

 Pathophysiology

-The CNS disturbance will cause a sympathetic overflow, leading to a state of systemic vasoconstriction.
-This process directs blood from the systemic circulation into the pulmonary circulation, thereby increasing the pulmonary capillary hydrostatic pressure.
+A comprehensive understanding of the pathophysiology of NPE remains uncertain (see Image.
+Pathophysiology of Neurogenic Pulmonary Edema).
+The CNS disturbance will cause a massive sympathetic discharge (or catecholamine surge), leading to systemic vasoconstriction, which increases venous return and pulmonary capillary hydrostatic pressure.
 That change in pressure will result in the leakage of intravascular fluid into both the alveoli and the pulmonary interstitial space through the following 2 mechanisms:

 Central Nervous System